dotnet/docs-maui/docs/android/emulator/mac-with-windows-vm.md

 1. Using `ssh` port forwarding.
 For more information, see [Use ssh port forwarding](#use-ssh-port-forwarding).

 In both cases, the Android Debug Bridge (ADB) is used to connect to the emulator.
 ADB is a command-line tool that's bundled with the Android SDK Platform Tools package, that lets you communicate with a device.
 The `adb` command facilitates a variety of device actions, including connecting to devices.
 For more information about `adb`, see [Android Debug Bridge (adb)](https://developer.android.com/tools/adb) on developer.android.com.

-> [!NOTE]
-> You must use an Android Emulator that doesn't include the Google Play Store.

 ## Use nc to perform packet forwarding